Philippines at the 2020 Summer Olympics: Athletics

-Filipino athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):
+Filipino athletes competed in the following track and field events (up to a maximum of 3 athletes in each event):

 Pole vaulter EJ Obiena, who was the first athlete of the Philippines to qualify for the Olympics in 2019, underwent training with Ukrainian coach Vitaly Petrov.
-Kristina Marie Knott, who trained under Rohsaan Griffin and was set to compete in the women's 200 m, participated in 100 m races due to the lack of 200 m competitions due to the COVID-19 pandemic.

-Obiena and Knott were due to move to the Athletes Village for their stay in Tokyo, but the Philippine Athletics Track and Field Association (PATAFA) decided against this due to a coach in the village testing positive for COVID-19.
-PATAFA decided for the athletes to remain in a nearby hotel and hired the service of a private vehicle for transport of its athletes to and from the training venue.
+Kristina Marie Knott, who trained under Rohsaan Griffin.
+Knott aimed to compete in the women's 200 m, but participated in a number of 100 m races in the run-up to the Olympics due to a dearth of 200 m competitions, thanks to the COVID-19 pandemic.
+Obiena and Knott were due to move to the Athletes Village for their stay in Tokyo, but the Philippine Athletics Track and Field Association (PATAFA) decided against this, as a coach in the village had tested positive for COVID-19.
+PATAFA decided that the athletes should remain in a nearby hotel and hired the service of a private vehicle to transport its athletes to and from the training venue.

-Obiena who had a personal best of 5.91 meters in the men's pole vault, cleared 5.75 meters to qualify for the final.
-He took two failed prior attempts to clear said height.
-Obiena fell out of contention for a medal, after he failed to clear 5.80 meters, placing him in eleventh.
+Obiena, who had a personal best of 5.91 meters in the men's pole vault, cleared 5.75 meters to qualify for the final on his third attempt.
+However, after he failed to clear 5.80 meters, he ultimately placed eleventh.

-Knott finished last among five runners which recorded a time in the women's 200 m.
-Experiencing heat exhaustion she was immediately rushed to a nearby medical station after she finished her race.
+Knott finished last among five runners in her heat in the women's 200 m.
+Experiencing heat exhaustion, she was rushed to a nearby medical station after she finished her race.
 She finished thirty-seventh overall among the 41 runners in the heats.